FOREX-Dollar rises slightly on Iraq conflict, higher U.S. yields

 easing.

-"The market has a belief that the Bank of Japan could still
+plays out, that would increase pressure on the Bank of Japan to

 The U.S. dollar index, which measures the dollar